treeman/7days/readme.txt

                 Might want to find a faster way of drawing pixmap

             How does Settings work?
 Why do we need it?
 Comment a bit better
+                * Made a small comment on top, might want to comment functions a bit more

             We don't have any animation sprite?
                 We only use sf::Sprite?
 Check how it works, and can we do something better?